 Hearing services provided by the Government to eligible people have changed

-The National Disability Insurance Scheme and the Australian Government’s Hearing Services Program will have different roles in providing supports to people with hearing difficulties.
-But they will work together from 1 July to make sure that quality hearing services continue to be available to people of all ages.
-To do this there have been some changes, while other things remain the same.
+The National Disability Insurance Scheme and the Australian Government’s Hearing Services Program have different roles in providing supports to people with hearing difficulties.
+But they aim to work together to make sure that quality hearing services continue to be available to people of all ages.

 Hearing Services Program